 Heuristics

-Heuristics are basically the same as the above dependencies features (internal and external) but more useful during refactoring or before to do an update in an artifact.
-For example, you need to modify an artifact and you want to know what will be the artifact update impact in the entire solution.
+Heuristics are basically the same as the above dependency features (internal and external), but more useful during refactoring or before making an update to an artifact.
+For example, you need to modify an artifact and want to know the impact of the update on the entire solution.

-Other extreme situation could be, I want to know where this property schema or schema could be used, and this is not so simple to know because a property schema or schema could be used in a lot of different ways using his root nodes.
+Another extreme situation could be: I want to know where this property schema or schema could be used, and this is not so simple to determine because a property schema or schema could be used in a lot of different ways through its root nodes.

 Heuristic Internal Propagation